Towards Multimodal Active Learning: Efficient Learning with Limited Paired Data: Methods

-\paragraph{Computational complexity.} Summing the runtime of Steps 1–3, the per-round data acquisition complexity of \cref{alg:multimodal_AL} is upper bounded by $O(B_C \cdot \abs{\cD_t} \cdot \abs{\cS_{t-1}})$, where $\abs{\cS_{t-1}} = O(tB)$ and $\abs{\cD_t} \leq \abs{\cD}$.\footnote{We focus on the data acquisition complexity and its dependency on the size of the data pool $O(\abs{\cD})$, which is usually large for multimodal learning; note that the model training complexity is the same for all active learning algorithms and it's proportional to the training data size $O(\abs{\cS_{t-1}})$.} Across $T$ rounds, the total complexity is upper bounded by $O(T^2 \cdot B \cdot B_C \cdot \abs{\cD})$, as formalized in \cref{pro:multi_AL}.
-The dominant factor is $O(\abs{\cD})$, which is typically large in real-world multimodal learning tasks.
-In contrast, a naive uncertainty-based approach would compute margin scores for \emph{all pairs} across modalities in the unaligned data, resulting in a per-round complexity of $O(\abs{\cD}^2)$, which is computationally expensive.
+Assuming $T= O(1)$ and $B_C \ll \abs{\cD}$, both per-round and total complexity is linear in $\abs{\cD}$, which is typically large in real-world multimodal learning tasks \citep{gadre2024datacomp}.\footnote{We focus on the data acquisition complexity and its dependency on the data pool size $\abs{\cD}$, which is usually large for multimodal learning; note that the model training complexity is the same for all active learning algorithms and it's proportional to the training data size $\abs{\cS_{t-1}}$.} In contrast, a naive uncertainty-based approach would compute margin scores for \emph{all pairs} across modalities in the unaligned data, resulting in a per-round complexity of $O(\abs{\cD}^2)$, which is computationally expensive.
 Our algorithm avoids this quadratic bottleneck by computing cross-modal uncertainty \emph{only over the coreset (Step 3)}.
-We present the computational complexity analysis in \cref{pro:multi_AL} and defer the formal proof to \cref{app:analysis}.

-\begin{restatable}{proposition}{propMultiAL} The per-round data acquisition complexity of \cref{alg:multimodal_AL} is upper bounded by $O(B_C \cdot \abs{\cD_t} \cdot \abs{\cS_{t-1}})$, resulting in an overall complexity of $O(T^2 \cdot B \cdot B_C \cdot \abs{\cD})$. \end{restatable}
+\begin{restatable}{proposition}{propMultiAL} The per-round data acquisition complexity of \cref{alg:multimodal_AL} is upper bounded by $O\left((B_C + \abs{\cS_{t-1}}) \cdot \abs{\cD_t}\right)$, resulting in an overall complexity of $O(T \cdot (B_C + TB) \cdot \abs{\cD})$. \end{restatable}